We’re investing in our borough’s transport networks and town centres for better access to jobs, education, health and leisure.

 Market Place town centre regeneration

-In January 2019 there will be significant improvements to Market Place including; the replacement of existing benches, additional seating, recycling bins, installation of planters, trees and flowers, cycle parking facilities and lowering of the walled area.
+The upgrade included the replacement of existing benches, additional seating, recycling bins, installation of planters, trees and flowers, cycle parking facilities and lowering of the walled area.

 Leigh town centre improvements